eduvinagre/wheater-app/README.md

 ## My process

-This is a project I'm did to practice HTML, CSS and Javascript skills.
+This is a project I did to practice HTML, CSS and Javascript skills.
 Specially improving my JavaScript coding skills and hability to work and fetch data from API.

 ### Built with